RobinTail/zod-sockets/README.md

 ## Namespaces

 The default namespace is `/`.
-Namespaces can be configured within `emission`:
+Namespaces can be configured within `emission` (leading slash is not necessary):

 ```typescript
 import { z } from "zod";